givemepower8/Phaser3Practices/docs/COC.md

 Pekka smash is often a strong 2 star strategy.

 Pekka's strength is their high HP and DpS.
 They can break walls easily on their own and they can tank to the core.
-If the inferno is set to multiple, it takes inferno 70 seconds to destroy a pekka.
+If the inferno is set to multiple, it takes multiple target inferno 70 seconds to destroy a pekka.
 But a single mode inferno takes 6 to 7 seconds to destroy the Pekka.

 One of the issue is that Pekka attacks nearest buildings even under attach from long range buildings, they may go zigzag in the base to attack trash buildings so take lots damages from x-bows.